 What are interchange fees and why do they matter?

-- Interchange fees are applied when a customer makes a credit or debit card payment.
+- Interchange fees are applied when a customer makes a card payment.

-- Interchange is calculated based on multiple factors and represents a significant cost.
+- Interchange is calculated based on multiple factors and represents a cost to the merchant.

-- Interchange is regulated and its revenues fund investment by card networks, but is subject to criticism.
+- Interchange is regulated but subject to criticism.

 What are interchange fees?

-Interchange fees are the costs applied to a merchant when a customer makes a credit or debit card payment.
-The fee is collected by the payment acquirer and then apportioned to the card issuer, card network and acquirer.
+Interchange fees are the costs applied to a merchant when a customer makes a card payment.
+The fee is collected by the payment acquirer and apportioned between the card issuer, card scheme and payment acquirer.

 Example of interchange fees?